Cost Guides, Home Inspection

 * Disclaimer: This home inspection cost calculator provides estimates only and can not consider all possible factors.
 Home Inspection Insider provides this home inspection cost estimator for informational purposes only.
 We recommend you obtain home inspection quotes and verify credentials from three qualified home inspectors before making a hiring decision.

-HomeAdvisor (and similar lead-generation services) attract new, inexperienced home inspectors who don’t have a solid referral base.
+HomeAdvisor and other services like it bring in new, inexperienced home inspectors without a reliable referral network.
 These inspectors often compete on price alone, skewing the average inspection price.

 Average Home Inspection Cost by State